node-class-may-2023/ComIT_Node/first-site.md

 16. Click on your ftp user name options button
 ![FTP options button](resources/images/awardspace_fpt_configuration.png)
 17. Download FileZilla configuration file by clicking FTP configurations files button
+* (If the FTP configuration download does not work, you will need to manually enter your FTP site, username and password in FileZilla instead of opening the config in the next step)
 ![FTP account](resources/images/awardspace_filezilla_configuration_file.png)
 18. Open & configure Filezilla using the configuration file
 ![FTP account](resources/images/awardspace_filezilla_how_to_configure.png)